Coderad32/OpenFiles/README.md

 # Open Work
+The Open Work Platform is about creating a safe space for work to be conducted and to give developers their own workspace namespace.

 ## Table of Contents
-1. Introduction
+1. Introduction - Summary
-2. Installation
+2. Installation - Guide
-3. Usage
+3. Usage - CLI
-4. Contributing
+4. Contributing - Support Code
-5. License
+5. License - MIT

 ## Introduction
-This project is an AI application designed to solve [problem or task].
-It uses [algorithms or methods] and is implemented in [programming languages or frameworks].
+This project is a smaller idea to get done create a user space for users to work

+cli python application

 ## Installation
 To install this project, follow these steps: